![]() |

 Lenses and filters

-From Popular Photography, approx. 1950 |
+| From Popular Photography, approx. 1950 |

-With permission from The Online Darkroom. |
+| With permission from The Online Darkroom. |

-My dad's IIIC came with a 5cm ƒ/2.0 Summitar lens (the prestige lens as opposed to the less expensive 5cm ƒ/3.5 Elmar).
-Mine is the Type 1 version with 10 aperture blades.
+My dad's IIIC came with a 5cm ƒ/2.0 Summitar lens (the prestige lens at the time as opposed to the less expensive 5cm ƒ/3.5 Elmar).
+It was the Type 1 version with 10 aperture blades.
 The Summitar was in production from 1939 to 1953.
 It was designed by E. Leitz's genius lens designer, Max Berek, in 1937.
 The war-time production lenses were uncoated, but Leitz applied anti-reflection coating from 1946 on.
 The construction was a complicated design of 7 elements in 4 groups.
 It must have taken a heroic effort to compute the ray paths by human computers using mechanical calculators and trigonometry tables.
 The central sharpness is superb, but the edges fall off, and there is distinct field curvature.
 This can be used creatively, and regardless, "sharpness" is not normally the factor that makes a photograph successful.

 A few years ago, Sherry Krauter in New York cleaned and checked the Summitar lens for me.
 Mine is pristine and never suffered the scratches in the soft coating that plague so many 1940s lenses (old-time photographers cleaned their lenses with their neckties).